Thames steamers: Cargo tugs and steamers

 The first steam tug on the Thames was the Majestic in 1816.
 The use of tugs to guide sailing boats bringing passengers and cargo up the London river increased the efficiency of operations enormously and the paddle wheel showed off its maximum advantage.
 Paddle tugs could apply full power quickly in either direction and by having separate engines for each paddle wheel could virtually turn on the spot.

 The Port of London, which was handling 12,000 coastal vessels and over 3,000 overseas vessels annually by the end of the eighteenth century, quickly became dependent on steamers.
 Previously, gangs of men in rowboats drew the sailing vessels to port against wind and tide.
-By 1830, the use of steam tugs became part of the battleground between the competing dock companies as the London and St Katharine dock companies used steamships to tow vessels up-river past the West India Docks.
+By 1830, the use of steam tugs became part of the battleground between the competing dock companies as the London Dock Company and the Saint Katharine Dock Company both used steamships to tow vessels up-river past the West India Docks.
 By 1860, screw tugs were beginning to appear, but paddle tugs continued to be constructed throughout the nineteenth century and only finally disappeared in the 1920s with the advent of diesel propulsion.
 One steam tug survives at West India Docks, the ST Portway.
 Another, the ST Challenge, is due to return to the Thames in 2018.
 She will be berthed at Trinity Buoy Wharf.